fiachracurran/portfolio/README.md

 This portfolio website was created for CA2 in Interactive Media Design.

 ## Navbar
+Contains a (non-functional) searchbar.
+Collapses on smaller screens, site is easy to scroll through on mobile and navbar would just be clutter for a single page site.

 ## Home Page
-About Me is a full white button, Email Me only has white outline -- this is to indicate that About Me is the intended Primary Action on this page.
+About Me is a full white button with a dark border, Email Me only has white outline -- this is to indicate that About Me is the intended Primary Action on this page.

 ## About Page